Alejogb1/job-board/blog-data/how-to-append-a-list-to-a-2d-numpy-array-without-getting-an-indexerror-too-many-indices.md

 id: "how-to-append-a-list-to-a-2d-numpy-array-without-getting-an-indexerror-too-many-indices"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I remember back at "CyberNexus Solutions," we had a project involving real-time sensor data.
 We were constantly ingesting streams of measurements, which initially came as Python lists before they needed to be structured into NumPy arrays for further processing and analysis.
 We kept hitting this 'IndexError: too many indices' issue when trying to append new measurement lists to our existing 2D array.
 It became a rather familiar hurdle, and we eventually developed some solid strategies to navigate it effectively.
 I think I can provide a thorough explanation here.

 The fundamental problem stems from the way NumPy arrays handle indexing and shape.
 When you create a 2D NumPy array, it's essentially a structured grid of values.
 If you try to append a list as if it were a row to an existing 2D array without considering the existing dimensions, you're asking NumPy to place that list at a location beyond the defined structure.
 This overstepping leads to the dreaded ‘IndexError: too many indices’ error, because you’re telling NumPy to access an index that does not exist for the number of dimensions in use.